JMWebDevelopment/Quotidiano/readme.txt

 4. That's it!
 You're ready to start blogging!

 == Changelog ==
-= 1.0 =
+= 0.1-alpha =
-- Initial release to the WordPress theme directory.
+- Soft release to the open.
+Theme now available for others to use and test.
+If you find any issues, please email jacob.martella@att.net with details.
+Thank you!

 == Licenses ==
 = Theme License =